Peasants have been growing mushrooms for more than 800 years; To be used in various dishes for its unique flavor and great health benefits.

 Mushrooms contain a large amount of antioxidant compounds that provide an excellent defense against free radicals and oxidative stress throughout the body.

-So you can boost your mineral and antioxidant levels without compromising limits Calories .
+So you can boost your mineral and antioxidant levels without compromising calorie limits.

-In addition to stimulating metabolism and blood circulation, Which can aid in weight loss efforts.
+In addition to stimulating metabolism and blood circulation, which can aid weight loss efforts.

 3- Reducing inflammation

 Consuming small amounts of these mushrooms has been shown to cause a decrease in inflammatory molecules in the bloodstream, which blocks the signal to muscles and tissues.

 This can be very helpful for people with arthritis, gout, and migraines.

 As well as cases of inflammatory bowel disease and a number of other irritating problems.

 Mushrooms contain a large amount of copper, which helps increase the amount of iron that the body takes in.